 Prior to joining Pictorial, Ms. Pease was on the staff of Logic Associates, a software development company providing integrated business management systems for the graphic arts industry.
 While with Logic, she worked on-site with clients implementing business management systems.
 In addition to training and supporting users, she led Quality Action Teams on several projects.
 Later during her tenure at Logic, she was selected to open up a West Coast Sales operation in San Franciso, CA creating an expanded marketing and sales presence for the company.

-Ms. Pease has been a member of the Los Angeles Chapter of the Information Systems Security Association since 2002, is past Treasurer (2008-2011) and past Education Director (2006-2007).
+Ms. Pease has been a member of the Los Angeles Chapter of the Information Systems Security Association since 2002, serving in the role of Treasurer (2008-2011) and Education Director (2006-2007).
 She has been a member of Infragard since 2002, which is a partnership between the Federal Bureau of Investigation (FBI) and the private sector.
-She speaks frequently on information security and has published several articles and has been interviewed several times by ABC News and Good Morning America.
+She speaks frequently on information security, has published several articles, and has been interviewed several times by ABC News and Good Morning America.

-David is a Certified Six Sigma Black Belt from ASQ and has also achieved ITIL Foundations, CNE, MCSE, CCNA, CCDA and Network+ certifications.
-As someone with experience in information technology, information security, and physical security, David works to bring these disparate disciplines together into a coherent and efficient practice for his clients.
+David’s experience extends to information technology, information security, and physical security.
+He honed his craft at a nonprofit, in the corporate realm, at a university, and as a consultant.
+He is a Certified Six Sigma Black Belt from ASQ and has also achieved ITIL Foundations, CNE, MCSE, CCNA, CCDA and Network+ certifications.
+Also certified as a Stakeholder Centered Coach, David excels at bringing these disparate disciplines together into a coherent and efficient practice for his clients.

 David holds a bachelor’s degree from UCLA and while there was elected to Phi Beta Kappa.
 He has taught multiple college extension classes and has presented at numerous conferences on technology, information security and physical security.